DUI – Driving Under the Influence of Alcohol or Drugs

 What should I do when stopped by an officer for Driving Under the Influence of Alcohol or Drugs?

-- Be polite, but decline to answer the officer’s questions other than providing him your name, address, license, insurance and registration.
+- Be polite, but decline to answer the officer’s questions other than your name, address, license and registration.

 Remember there is a deadline to request a licensing hearing.